JoeyMckenzie/vital-track/README.md

 - Maintaining player state
     - In this case, we're only concerned about hit points
-- Taking actions on the player state to produce new state
+- Taking actions on the player state to produce a new state
     - Healing, damage, and adding temporary hit points all produce a new internal state that the player model will track
 - Some actions are idempotent:
     - Dealing damage to a player with zero HP produces the same state - a dead player